-- have shown resilience during the Great Recession and the 2020 pandemic.
-They have either increased or sustained their dividend since at least the beginning of 2000.
+- Increased or sustained their dividend since the beginning of 2000.

 The Noble 30 – European Dividend Aristocrats Index